MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/over-picking-for-sales-and-transfer-orders.md

 ## Example scenario

 Once you have the prerequisites, worker setup, and menu item setup in place, you are ready to work with the feature.
-This section shows a few typical tasks that feature over picking.

 ### Create a sales order that allows overdelivery